Free School Meals Application

 Southfields Primary is totally committed to social justice and improving life chances for potentially vulnerable children.
-It is dedicated to sharing its work and findings beyond the school to improve outcomes for as many children as it can reach and has a particular specialism in Speech and Language development.
+It is dedicated to sharing its work and findings beyond the school in order to improve outcomes for as many children as it can reach.
+We have a particular specialism in Speech and Language development.